nighthawkcoders/spring-idea/README.md

 Everything about Spring from sping.io:
 [Spring Homesite](https://spring.io/)

 At the end of each development cycle it is a good practice to create a self-contained JAR file for deployment.
-IJ can delegate Maven to build Jar that works for deployment (Build,Execution,Depoyment > Build Tools > Maven > Runner).
+IntelliJ (IJ) can delegate Maven to build a Jar that works for deployment.
+This file can be copied to a new host and run according to deployment instructions in the document.

 Start by picking "Maven" off of right boarder of IJ.
 Click-on the "Wrench" on Maven screen.
 Navigate to Maven Settings.
 ![Maven](assets/maven.png)

-Drill into Maven > Runner and enable "Delegate IDE build/run actions to Maven"
+Drill into Maven > Runner (Build,Execution,Depoyment > Build Tools > Maven > Runner).
+Click and Apply setting "Delegate IDE build/run actions to Maven".
 ![Delegate IDE](assets/mavenrunner.png)

-Use the "Hammer" to build (not the traditional "Play") this will produce a VERY USEFUL deployment Jar which is created in "Target" path as shown.
+Returning to IJ Project work use the "Hammer" to build (not the traditional "Play") this will produce a VERY USEFUL deployment Jar which is created in "Target" path as shown.
 ![Deployable Jar file](assets/target.png)